Blog Post: A Fresh Graduate's Guide to Saving Money

 While emotions can result in delayed actions, it can also lead to drastic moves as well.
 This is especially observed during a declining market when share prices are decreasing.
 Typically, we tend to be overly pessimistic during these periods and find it difficult to stay invested, believing that the recent decrease in prices will persist.

 However, DCA prevents such knee-jerk reactions and stops you from completely terminating your investment plan.
-This keeps you invested in the market so that you are able to benefit from the market recovery later on.
+This keeps you invested in the market so that you can benefit from the market recovery later on.

 Beautiful in its simplicity